leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

 <!-- TODO: Add an example of why this is bad for performance -->
 Instead we will load the data into an [`xarray.Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) and then write that Dataset object directly to a zarr store in the cloud.
 For this you need a python environment with `xarray, gcsfs, zarr` installed (you might need additional dependencies for your particular use case).

-1. Spend some time to set up a python script/jupyter notebook that opens your files and combines them in to one or more xarray.Datasets (combine as many files as sensible into a single dataset).
+1. Spend some time to set up a python script/jupyter notebook on the HPC system that opens your files and combines them in to one or more xarray.Datasets (combine as many files as sensible into a single dataset).
 Make sure that your data is lazily loaded and the `Dataset.data` is a [dask array](https://docs.dask.org/en/stable/array.html)

-2. Make sure that the dataset looks 'right'.
-For example:
+2. Check your dataset:
    - Check that the metadata is correct.
-Add missing information
    - Check that all the variables/dimensions are in the dataset
    - Check the dask chunksize.
 A general rule is to aim for around 100MB size, but the size and structure of chunking that is optimal depends heavily on the later use case.
    <!-- Some more info on chunking? -->